-So the first season of Norigami came out in 2014 and in 2015 the season followed…
+Did you just finish Noragami and wrapped up the second season?
+If you aren’t aware the first season of Noragami came out in 2014 and in 2015 the second season followed…

 After learning of Yato’s true nature as a minor deity, she asks him to cure her of her condition.
 And so the two, with Yukine in tow, set off on a laughter-filled quest to fulfill Hiyori’s wish.